Keeper of the Flame (film): Reception

 The film generated some political controversy.
 Republican members of Congress complained about the film's obviously leftist politics and demanded that Will H. Hays, president of the Motion Picture Production Code, establish guidelines regarding propagandization for the motion picture industry.

 Critical reaction at the time was mixed.
-While at least one reviewer felt the film was reminiscent of motion pictures like Citizen Kane and Rebecca, Hedda Hopper called it "Citizen Kane with all the art scraped off."
+While at least one reviewer felt the film was reminiscent of motion pictures such as Citizen Kane and Rebecca, Hedda Hopper called it "Citizen Kane with all the art scraped off".
 Bosley Crowther, writing in The New York Times, concluded that while the first half of the film was very good, the latter half felt slow and failed to deliver emotional punch.
-Crowther called the film "a courageous and timely drama" and praised Tracy and Hepburn for performances that featured "taut solemnity."
-But the script seemed uneven dramatically ("... the nature of this story is a murder mystery and yet the interest is centered much more upon the dead man than on the hunt"), and a critical problem was that the audience "is informed much sooner than the journalist what the nature of Forrest was, and the story drags while we wait for the journalist to catch up."
+Crowther called the film "a courageous and timely drama" and praised Tracy and Hepburn for performances that featured "taut solemnity".
+But the script seemed uneven dramatically ("... the nature of this story is a murder mystery and yet the interest is centered much more upon the dead man than on the hunt"), and a critical problem was that the audience "is informed much sooner than the journalist what the nature of Forrest was, and the story drags while we wait for the journalist to catch up".
 Crowther still enjoyed Cukor's direction, which he felt sustained mystery even when little existed.

-Like Crowther, the Chicago Tribune and other critics pointed out that the picture seemed slow.
+Concurring with Crowther, the Chicago Tribune and other critics pointed out that the film seemed slow.
 The Hartford Courant, meanwhile, raved about the film: "Hepburn and Tracy have given us a great film in Keeper of the Flame ...
 Great because of the courage and daring it took to make it, the magnificent production it has been given, the excellent acting within it, and the exciting, tense story it contains."
 Generally speaking, the film was better received in the eastern half of the United States.